phenotypic/Enigma-Simulator/README.md

 ## Notes

 - `rotor_positions` and `ring_settings` can be given as numbers or letters.
 E.g. `[2, 14, 19]` or `['B', 'N', 'S']`.
-- You can disable configuration checks (e.g. rotor position/ring setting validation) with the `disable_checks=True` argument if you are optimising for speed.